hoangtv8699/Face-Recognize/readme.md

-this project using FaceNet keras model of Hiroki Taniai and using MTCNN for face detection
+this project using FaceNet keras model of Hiroki Taniai, using MTCNN for face detection and SVM for predict the identity of given face